Hartal

+Bharatiya Janata Party (BJP) protesters marching in Angamaly during a hartal against the entry of women into the Sabarimala Temple (January 3, 2019).

 Hartal (/hns/) is a term in many Indian languages for a strike action that was first used during the Indian independence movement (also known as the nationalist movement) of the early 20th century.
 A hartal is a mass protest, often involving a total shutdown of workplaces, offices, shops, and courts of law, and a form of civil disobedience similar to a labour strike.
 In addition to being a general strike, it involves the voluntary closure of schools and places of business.
 It is a mode of appealing to the sympathies of a government to reverse an unpopular or unacceptable decision.
 A hartal is often used for political reasons, for example by an opposition party protesting against a governmental policy or action.

 The term comes from Gujarati (હડતાળ, or હડતાલ), signifying the closing down of shops and warehouses with the goal of satisfying a demand.
 Mahatma Gandhi, who hailed from Gujarat, used the term to refer to his pro-independence general strikes, effectively institutionalizing the term.

 Hartal is step 118 in Gene Sharp's 198 Methods of Nonviolent Action.